(Disclosure: Some of the links below may be affiliate links)

 Both services are widely available in Europe.
 First, N26 is available in 23 countries in Europe.
 Then, Revolut is available to each country part of the European Economic Area (EEA).
 It means it is available for 31 countries.
 And it is also available in Switzerland.

-On top of that, N26 is also available in the United States, where it is starting to be well developed.
+On top of that, N26 is also available in the United States, starting to be well developed.
 Revolut just launched in the U.S. in early 2020.
 However, they are still in the early stages.

 Finally, Revolut is also available in Australia, Canada, and Singapore.
 N26 is not available in these countries.